 Alfred marries Ealhswith of Mercia, a match to unite Wessex and Mercia.
 However, Alfred becomes ill with an unknown stomach complaint, which would continue to affect him for years to come.

 Alfred commands 5 battles against the Danes.
-At the Battle of Ashdown, he is saved by his late-arriving brother, King Aethelred, as he clashes with the main Viking force.
+At the Battle of Ashdown, he is saved by his late-arriving brother, King Aethelred I, as he clashes with the main Viking force.
 Aethelred dies weeks later from his wounds.
 Alfred becomes king.
+Alfred’s on, Edward, is born.

 The Great Summer Army, led by Guthrum captures Wareham, and joins a second force at Poole Harbour.
 Alfred traps them both.
 Half flee to Exeter to besiege the town, while the other half flee on ships to Swanage, but are lost in a storm.
 Viking leader Halfdan Ragnarsson returns to York (Jorvik), and rebuilds it.

 Alfred flees from a surprise attack at Chippenham by Guthrum, into the marshes of Athelney, Somerset.
 There he rallies a new Saxon army from the fyrds at Egbert’s Stone.
 Alfred defeats the Guthrum and the Great Heathen army at the Battle of Edington.